AndroDevcd/Sharp/doc/CHANGELIST.md

         * Function pointers were not allowed to be created at global scope or local scope
         * `thread_local` will now be allowed on function pointers
         * Function pointers should now properly work on generic classes
+        * Fixed several errors in the Sharp compiler assembler for writing inline assembly

     # QoL Improvements
         * Updated the Assembler to allow for high level assembly programming with the newly added instructions